-To counteract this, we collect as little data as possible about our customers.
+To counteract this, we minimize data collection on our customers.
 For example, we collect shipping information, but then we delete it after we make the necessary shipments.
 And our customers can provide us whatever shipping information or email address they want, they are free to be pseudonymous.

-We collect only data that is necessary to running the service, as specified in our pioneering Privacy and Data Protection Policy.
-Unlike many privacy policies, we also specify all the data we don’t collect.
+We collect only data that is necessary to run the service, as specified in our Privacy and Data Protection Policy.
 To the extent that we do collect customer data, we limit access to that data internally to those that need to know it.
-There is no reason for an engineer to have access to customer contact information, for example.
+There is no reason for all engineers to have access to customer contact information, for example.